DockYard-Academy/curriculum/README.md

 3. Install [Livebook](https://github.com/livebook-dev/livebook)
    - `mix escript install hex livebook`
    - After installing you will see a prompt that says you need to add `c:/Users/YOUR_USERNAME/.mix/escripts` to the system PATH.
 Search for `Set the system environments variables` and it will open the Control Panel section.
-Under the Advanced tab choose `Environment Variables`, then select PATH and the Edit button.
-Select New and then enter the prompted path so that you can run `livebook` directly from the command line.
+Under the "Advanced" tab select "Environment Variables", then click on the entry for PATH and the "Edit" button.
+Select "New" and then enter the prompted path so that you can run `livebook` directly from the command line.

 4. Start the Livebook server and open the navigation page where you can find the course reading material and associated exercises
    - `livebook server start.livemd`